ara4n/state-experiments/README.md

   * another option could be DFS through the MST of the resulting distances.
     * which looks quite good - but by default clusters in ascending order... and then descending again, meaning it uses roughly twice the storage that it should: 15606 rows.
     * so can we change the distance calculation to encourage it to prioritise IDs going up?
   * YES!
-BFS works well, and gives 8045 rows.
+BFS on the MST works well, and gives 8045 rows.
 Given the theoretical minimum is 7376 + 465 = 7841 (ignoring any state churn at all), this is pretty good!
     * Visually there are still some odd ones out though.
 Plus, this requires O(N^2) to calculate the distances between all the SG LSH bands
     * It does flap back and forth a bit still; worst-case 30 times on the dataset (down from 46 times)
 * calc_segmented_mst.py
   * fork of calc_hamming.py which first segments the SG list based on jumps and branch points, and then applies the MST BFS to the resulting segments, looking at the hamming distance from the end to the start of each segment.
   * Effectively, it's a clustering strategy - a hybrid between calc_branches and calc_hamming
   * this means we only have 76 segments to order, so it's much more efficient than doing all 7280 SGs
-  * however, it doesn't seem to work quite as well - compresses to 8796 thanks to some flipflopping.
+  * however, it doesn't seem to work quite as well - compresses to 8796 thanks to some flipflopping, or 8483 after some bugfixes.
-  * Expanding the cut points to any point in time doesn't help (=> 8869 rows)
+  * Expanding the cut points to any point in time doesn't help (=> 8869 rows, or 8746 after bugfixes)
   * The problem seems to be that the MST contains lead nodes which end up inserted in a bad order; would be better to exclude them from the MST and then manually slot them in based on distance or even chronology
+  * on the first 85K SGs in HQ, this returns 357K state table rows (having expanded minhash search for branchpoints to the whole table to avoid islands: 2601 segments), or 382K (looking just to past & future branchpoints; 2400 segments)
 * calc_segmented_msa.py
   * alternatively, we could try calculating the optimal branching (aka minimum weight spanning arborescence), which is effectively the MST of the directed graph and BFS it.
   * This is what calc_branches.py was clumsily converging on - however, it would suffer the same problem of the extremities of the branches not being aligned.
 TSP should be better.